 Next wants to exercise, but Now is resistant to start.

 Next wants to organize the office, but Now is reluctant to step into that.

-Next wants to check some profiles on a dating website, but Now doesn’t feel like it.
+Next wants to check some profiles on a dating site, but Now doesn’t feel like it.

 How a lawyer client used the "Five-Minute Trial" approach

-My longest running client was a very successful medical malpractice lawyer who lived in Arizona.
+My longest running client was a successful medical malpractice lawyer who lived in Arizona.
 We worked together for nine years.
 He had a standard promise to himself for each workday: "Each morning that I'm in the office, I will spend a minimum of 30 minutes on the case that is giving me the most anxiety."
 His Now was unwilling to promise more than 30 minutes and his Next knew that he couldn't get much done in 30 minutes.
-But his Next also knew that, once he got started, his Now would probably be willing to keep going.
+But his Next also knew that, within thirty minutes of starting, his Now would probably be willing to keep going.